 When we book trips or stays at resorts online, we use a three-tier system that earns us cash back from two different sources, as well as points that we can use toward future trips.

-The first thing we do is go to a website called Ebates and then access our favorite travel booking site, Expedia, through their portal.
-Ebates gives you cash back for purchases that you make from certain businesses, and Expedia is one of them.
+The first thing we do is go to a website called Rakuten (formally called Ebates) and then access our favorite travel booking site, Expedia, through their portal.
+Rakuten gives you cash back for purchases that you make from certain businesses, and Expedia is one of them.

 Once we book our trip, we pay for it with a credit card that offers cash back.
 We then pay the card off immediately to avoid paying any interest.

-So, in the end we get cash back from two different sources (Ebates and credit card), and we earn points (Expedia) that we can apply toward future trips.
+So, in the end we get cash back from two different sources (Rakuten and credit card), and we earn points (Expedia) that we can apply toward future trips.

 3) Look for Loyalty Programs